 Recall Alert: Volvo Cars Recall Affects Over 100,000 Vehicles

-How serious is the Volvo car recall?
+How serious is this Volvo recall?

-- Adaptive Cruise Control, Pilot Assist, and One Pedal Drive
+- Adaptive cruise control, Pilot Assist, and one-pedal drive

 - All active safety and city safety functions

-Are Volvo models reliable?
+Are Volvo cars reliable?